Application and Tuition Fees at Umeå University

 Methods of Payment for tuition fees

-After receiving a notification of admission letter to Umeå University, students will receive information about the process regarding the payment of tuition fees.
 Details about the tuition payment process can be found here.
-First notification of admission results for the spring 2013 term will be in mid-October 2012 and for the autumn 2013 term it will be in late March 2013.
+First notification of admission results for the spring 2014 term will be in mid-October 2013 and for the autumn 2014 term it will be in late March 2014.

-The first instalment of the tuition fee must be paid before your application for a residency permit can be approved
+The first instalment of the tuition fee must be paid before your application for a residence permit can be processed